CHAFARIZ ONSHORE WIND FARM COMPLEX

 The complex will have 136 SG132-model wind turbines, each with a capacity of over 3.46 MW.
 This is one of the newest and most efficient wind turbines on the market, with blades 64.5 metres in length.
-The nacelles, which are manufactured in the domestic market, weigh in excess of 70 tonnes and will be installed at a height of 84 metres, the equivalent of a 28-storey building.
+The nacelles, which are manufactured in the domestic market, weigh in excess of 70 tonnes and has been installed at a height of 84 metres, the equivalent of a 28-storey building.

 BRINGING THE OPERATION FORWARD

 On 29 July 2021, Neoenergia commenced commercial operation External link, opens in new window. at the complex by commissioning the first ten wind turbines, with an installed power of 34.65 MW.
 Thus, the delivery is 17 months ahead of the beginning of the validity of the contract in the Regulated Market.

 In January 2022 the 15 wind farms of the complex came into operation, Enlace externo, se abre en ventana nueva. with an installed capacity of 467.77 MW, which is enough to supply one million people per year.
 Currently there are 135 active wind turbines, and when they are all in operation, the installed capacity will be 471.2 MW.

 Building work started in October 2019.
 Since then, more than 1,400 jobs have been created, around 40 % of which have been filled by local workers.